Terminating employment due to medical incapacity

 • their absence will be too long for the business to reasonably support.

-The key question when considering medical termination is whether the business can reasonably sustain the person’s absence from work.
+The key question when considering medical termination for an employee in New Zealand is whether the business can reasonably sustain the person’s absence from work.

 The Ministry of Business, Innovation and Employment says that by law, an employer is not required to retain an employee who, due to illness or injury, is unable to do their work or fulfil their role.
 The question is how long the employer should keep the role open for the employee to return to.